 The Head of Year will oversee the role of the Form Tutor, offering support, guidance and direction when needed.
 There is a static Head of Year 7 to support the transition process who will spend some time getting to know the children in their primary schools.
 The Head of Year will move through the academy with the year group, engender a sense of unity and teamwork, monitor behaviour, monitor attendance and lateness, monitor the progress of the year group including those with special educational needs and disabilities.

-The Directors of Lower School, Upper School and Sixth Form have responsibility for overseeing the monitoring of academic progress of all students.
+The Directors of Key Stage 3, Key Stage 4 and Sixth Form have responsibility for overseeing the monitoring of academic progress of all students.
 Each Director has specific responsibilities for their year groups.

-The Vice Principal, Development has overall responsibility for the students at the academy.
+The Vice Principal, Pastoral has overall responsibility for the students at the academy.

 We believe good standards of dress promote a positive attitude to work and behaviour and identify students to local residents and future employers as members of an efficient organisation.
 The co-operation of all parents/carers is requested to ensure that students are in correct uniform on their way to and from the Academy as well as during normal school hours.
 Please note that Greensward Academy makes the final decision as to what is or is not acceptable in all aspects of a student's appearance.